fluxnetart/fluxnetart.github.io/_pages/program.md

   gtag('config', 'G-BZ7FX1WQPT');
 </script>

-<b><a href = "https://fluxnet.org/">FLUXNET</a> is blending art and science to empower society to feel and understand ecosystem dynamics and environmental change.</b> For a period of one year, scientists and artists engage in collaborative inquiry and curiosity-driven exploration about FLUXNET.
+<b><a href = "https://fluxnet.org/">FLUXNET</a> is blending art and science to empower society to feel ecosystem dynamics and environmental change.</b> For a period of one year, scientists and artists engage in collaborative inquiry and curiosity-driven exploration about FLUXNET.

 This NSF-funded pilot artist in residence program is being offered for the first time in 2024-25 and will lead to an exhibit at the Patricia Valian Reser Center for the Creative Arts (<a href = "https://prax.oregonstate.edu/">PRAx</a>), Corvallis OR in January 2026.